ublue-os/bluefin/README.md

 [![release-please](https://github.com/ublue-os/bluefin/actions/workflows/release-please.yml/badge.svg)](https://github.com/ublue-os/bluefin/actions/workflows/release-please.yml)

 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
 It strives to cover these three use cases:
-- For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together.
+- For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together
-- For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars).
+- For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars)
-- For gamers we strive to deliver a world-class Flathub gaming experience.
+- For gamers we strive to deliver a world-class Flathub gaming experience

 ![image](https://user-images.githubusercontent.com/1264109/224488462-ac4ed2ad-402d-4116-bd08-15f61acce5cf.png)